Alcudia, the first village

 Collierbar

-Hello, I found a gem in the archives of French-speaking Swiss television (RTS archive) 1970 Villars Palace winter season about 52 min with my grandfather I went up with his truck because I delivered fruits and vegetables to this club and when I was about 7 years old I remember seeing the shows and films on weekends there Planet of the Apes as well as these buffets where the food was based on quantity and the twenty meters of buffet greetings Christophe
+1. Hello, I found a gem in the archives of Swiss Romande Television (RTS Archive): 1970, Villars Palace, winter season, approximately 52 minutes.
+With my stepfather, I used to ride in his truck because he delivered fruits and vegetables to this club.
+As a little boy, around 7 years old, I remember seeing the shows and films on weekends, like Planet of the Apes, as well as the buffets where the food was based on quantity and the twenty-meter-long buffet.
+Regards, Christophe

-I am looking for the exact address of the old Club Med in Montalivet where I went when I was a child (between 1968 and 1970 approximately), please let me know if you have the information 🙂
+2. I'm looking for the exact address of the old Club Med in Montalivet where I went as a child (between approximately 1968 and 1970).
+Please let me know if you have the information. 🙂

 Raymond Chevreau